Raj Rajaratnam: Post-prison activities

-Rajaratnam served seven and half years in prison of an 11-year sentence and was released in the summer of 2019.
-In 2021, he published his memoir Uneven Justice: The Plot to Sink Galleon.
+Rajaratnam served seven and a half years of an 11-year sentence in prison and was released in the summer of 2019.
+In December 2021, he published his memoir Uneven Justice detailing the events surrounding his conviction and his criticisms of the US criminal justice system.

+Talking to Andrew Ross Sorkin of Squawk Box on CNBC TV Rajaratnam highlights and explains the details of strategies employed to achieve his conviction.